-In addition, the added savings can help you meet the 45L federal tax credit for efficient new homes, as well as improve your ERI score, which will make it easier and more cost-effective to certify projects.
+With additional training and three new field tests, you will be able to provide a valuable new service to your builders.
+The added savings can help builders meet the 45L federal tax credit for efficient new homes, as well as improve their homes' ERI scores, which will make it easier and more cost-effective to certify projects.
 For projects already doing an energy rating, the incremental cost to reach ENERGY STAR certification may be much smaller than before.